A note before you begin

 • Instruct them to leave the home if possible when things begin to escalate, and where they can go.

-• In the house: identify a room they can go to when they’re afraid and something they can think about when they’re scared.
+• Identify a room they can go to when they’re afraid and something they can think about when they’re scared.

 • Instruct them to stay out of the kitchen, bathroom and other areas where there are items that could be used as weapons.